jccp33/TSP-EAX-SECUENCIAL/readme.txt

 The test problems that were used for the development of this software are found in:
 	http://www.math.uwaterloo.ca/tsp/vlsi/index.html
 This code works only with instances of the symmetric TSP and some of the parameters that can be edited are the following:
-INPUT_FILE: Data file (coordinates of the points that make up the problem, start on line data on line 7).
+INPUT_FILE: Data file (coordinates of the points that make up the problem, start on line 7).
 DIMENSION:  Total cities that comprise the problem.
 BEST_OLIB:  Best reported solution to the problem.
 GENERATION: Number of generations for the genetic algorithm.